-They might come in a whole range of pretty, different colours, but we tend to think of all the plastic in our wallets as very much the same – with no one of them being terribly different from another.
+They might come in a whole range of pretty, different colours, but we tend to think of the plastic in our wallets as much the same.

-A card you use regularly and the balance on which you clear every month
+A card you use regularly, clearing the balance every month

 A card you use regularly, generally clearing the balance each month

 If you’re using it often and being reasonably sensible about clearing the outstanding balance whenever you can (i.e. often), then you need to look for a card with a low standard rate of interest, to minimise the financial impact in those months when you fail to clear the balance.